Co-Mingled Recycling FAQs

 Q. How will I know when the new collection model will go live?

-A. Council will be delivering a dedicated communications campaign on the run up to the planned service change, and during the initial roll out.
+A. We will be delivering a dedicated communications campaign on the run up to the planned service change, and during the initial roll out.

 Residents can also download the Bin-ovation app which is an easy go-to platform to find this information.